MarkusR22/WPR381-Project/README.md

  <h2 align="center">🖼 Pages 🖼</h2>

  <p align="center">
-- **Home:** Welcome message + upcoming events
+*- **Home:** Welcome message + upcoming events
  ![image](https://github.com/user-attachments/assets/7719215f-a055-4fde-9fbe-01782da93c03)

-- **About:** Info about the team/club
+*- **About:** Info about the team/club
  ![image](https://github.com/user-attachments/assets/9cddd90f-fd89-4089-89a8-23ea694c5484)
  ![image](https://github.com/user-attachments/assets/303097ce-317b-4e4a-9b38-3315f61a55a1)

-- **Events:** List of club events (from array in backend)
+*- **Events:** List of club events (from array in backend)
  ![image](https://github.com/user-attachments/assets/975c326f-6688-46b6-bef1-543d09b2bbb1)

-- **Contact:** Contact form (name, email, message)
+*- **Contact:** Contact form (name, email, message)
  ![image](https://github.com/user-attachments/assets/02309320-630b-43bc-8839-495856358115)

-- **Thank You:** Confirmation page after submitting form
+*- **Thank You:** Confirmation page after submitting form
  ![image](https://github.com/user-attachments/assets/24f57d34-a60b-4979-9961-1134919f8c04)
 </p>

 <h2 align="center">🧠 How It Works 🧠</h2>
-- Events and About info are pulled from arrays in the backend
-- Contact form uses POST method and stores data in a temp array
-- EJS is used to dynamically render data into templates
-- Header and footer are reused across all pages using partials
+*- Events and About info are pulled from arrays in the backend *- Contact form uses POST method and stores data in a temp array *- EJS is used to dynamically render data into templates *- Header and footer are reused across all pages using partials

  <h2 align="center">✅ Features ✅</h2>
-- Dynamic content rendering
+*- Dynamic content rendering
-- Form submission with validation
+*- Form submission with validation
-- Clean, modular routing
+*- Clean, modular routing
-- Git version control for collaboration
+*- Git version control for collaboration

 <h2 align="center">🙌 Reflection 🙌</h2>
-This project helped us understand routing, templating, and real-world collaboration using Git.
+*This project helped us understand routing, templating, and real-world collaboration using Git.
 We learned how to work as a team and build a complete web app from scratch.
 </body>